 Probably the hardest part about buying a piece of vacant land when you don’t have a ton of money is figuring out what you’re going to do with it.

-We bought our land with visions of watching the sunset over the ocean, friends gathered round, kids cycling back from the beach.
-All of which centred around a building.
-Not a huge, fancy building, but one that could easily sleep 6 to 8 people, had some indoor plumbing and solar panels for electricity.
+We bought our land with visions of watching the sunset over the ocean, friends gathered around, and kids cycling back from the beach.
+All of which centered around a building.
+Not a huge, fancy building, but one that could easily sleep 6 to 8 people, and had some indoor plumbing and solar panels for electricity.

-Back to reality… and a piece of property that was only roughly cleared with a muddy driveway that was built to serve as a turn around point for the neighbouring property.
+Back to reality… and a piece of property that was only roughly cleared with a muddy driveway built to serve as a turnaround for the neighboring property.
 And no money to build with.

 However, we didn’t need a cottage to have friends gather and enjoy the sunset.
 All we needed was a campsite!